smruthi33/Code-Pattern/README.md

 If you use your own data and configuration files, you will need to update the variables that refer to the data files in the Jupyter Notebook.

+To open the notebook, click on the edit icon to start editing the notebook on your project.

 In the notebook, update the global variables in the cell following

 2.2 Global Variables section.